interlock-network/interlock-docs/docs/token/whitepaper.md

 A portion of the revenue generated from these enterprise offerings will be used for token buybacks, while the shared data from both consumer users and enterprises will create a collaborative environment for enhanced security.
 This collaboration will result in safer products for everyone involved.

 ## Token
 $ILOCK is a utility token launching on Aleph Zero and Arbitrum.

+### Tokenomics
-We plan to emit 1 billion tokens for an 84 month period.
+We plan to emit 1 billion tokens over 84 months.
+You can view our token supply, distribution, and vesting schedule here.

 ### Token Ecosystem & Utility
-$ILOCK fuels the Interlock product ecosystem fostering a collaborative environment that strengthens the security products for all network participants.
+$ILOCK fuels the Interlock product ecosystem fostering a collaborative environment that strengthens security products for all network participants.